ginnyintifa/GPDall/README.md

 ## Map variants to user-defined genome regions

-User can view a sample of the input userDefine_file by calling "userDefine_example"
+User can view a sample of the input userDefine_file by calling `userDefine_example`

 ```{r}
 mat = gpd_workflow(vcf_folderPath = "/Path/to/vcf/file/folder/",